pFransozi/pFransozi.github.io/_drafts/THM-AoC2022-DAY-1.md

       * domain accounts;
       * local accounts;
       * cloud accounts;
-4. Execution, which means adversary-controlled code running on a local or remote system, aiming broader goals, like exploring a network or stealing data, such as:
+4. **execution**, which means adversary-controlled code running on a local or remote system, aiming broader goals, like exploring a network or stealing data, such as:
    * command and scripting interpreter:
       * powershell;
       * applescript;